ppy/osu-wiki/news/2025/2025-02-21-osumania-7k-world-cup-2025-finals-recap.md

 <p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/13026904">tyrcs</a></p>

-Last year, our match against the Philippines ended in a heartbreaking comeback loss, which was truly regrettable.
-Therefore, when they chased back 2 points in a row after we were leading 5:2 and reached match point, all of us were quite nervous.
-Fortunately, we managed to end that match before it reached the tiebreaker.
-The mappool for the Grand Finals is considerably much more challenging compared with the Semifinals.
-I hope that under the pressure of such a mappool, everyone can demonstrate their normal skills and deliver a match that more exciting than Semifinals.
+Last year, our match against the Philippines ended in a heartbreaking loss after their comeback, which left a sour taste in our mouths.
+This is why when they won two consecutive points after leading the match 5–2, all of us were quite nervous.
+We didn't want to repeat our past mistakes.
+Fortunately, we managed to stay calm and secure the last point before reaching the tiebreaker.
+If there's something we've learnt from these past skirmishes is that we cannot take a win for granted given the Philippines' potential to regain momentum.

+As for the match to come, we know that the mappool for Grand Finals is going to be considerably more challenging compared to Semifinals.
+We expect the Philippines to stay on top of their game and deliver a match much more exciting than Semifinals!
+The mappool's difficulty won't put things easy for any of us, but we believe that under duress, everyone will be able to demonstrate their skills.

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/14128407" style="background-image: url('/wiki/shared/avatars/[GB]yobrevelc.jpg')"></a>